VSR: Virtual studio 3-D reconstruction and relighting with real image-based relighting

 (2) An novel attempt at VSR with a focus on producing arbitrary output variables (AOVs)

-(3) A geometry-independent approach to relighting static 3-D scenes using Gaussian Splatting
+(3) A geometry-independent approach to relighting real static 3-D scenes using Gaussian Splatting

 (4) Attempting to provide additional baselines to support objective studies and future work